buttheadbob/MDK-SE/Antenna-Communication-(IGC).md

 ***

-_We all owe a great thank you to Wikorel for taking the time to write this tutorial and all the examples._
+_We all owe a great thank you to Wicorel for taking the time to write this tutorial and all the examples._